List of United States presidential assassination attempts and plots

 Assassination attempts and plots on the president of the United States have been numerous, ranging from the early 19th century to the present day.
 This article lists assassinations and assassination attempts on incumbent and former presidents and presidents-elect, but not on those who had not yet been elected president.

 Four sitting U.S. presidents have been killed: Abraham Lincoln (1865), James A. Garfield (1881), William McKinley (1901), and John F. Kennedy (1963).
-Ronald Reagan (1981) is the only sitting president to have been wounded in an assassination attempt.
-Theodore Roosevelt (1912) and Donald Trump (2024) were injured as former presidents.
-Donald Trump became the 47th U.S. president in November, 2024, after the assassination attempt.
+Ronald Reagan (1981) is the only sitting president to have been wounded in an assassination attempt and survive.
+Theodore Roosevelt (1912) was wounded in an assassination attempt as a former president.
+Donald Trump (2024) was wounded in an assassination attempt in between his two terms.

 Background

 Many assassination attempts, both successful and unsuccessful, were motivated by a desire to change the policy of the American government.
 Not all such attacks, however, had political reasons.
 Many other attackers had questionable mental stability, and a few were judged legally insane.
 Historian James W. Clarke suggests that most assassination attempters have been sane and politically motivated, whereas the Department of Justice's legal manual claims that a large majority have been insane.
 Some assassins, especially mentally ill ones, acted solely on their own, whereas those pursuing political agendas have more often found supporting conspirators.
 Most assassination plotters were arrested and punished by execution or lengthy detention in a prison or insane asylum.

 The fact that the successor of a removed president is the vice president, and all vice presidents since Andrew Johnson have shared the president's political party affiliation, may discourage such attacks, at least for policy reasons, even in times of partisan strife.

 Threats of violence against the president are often made for rhetorical or humorous effect without serious intent, while credibly threatening the president of the United States has been a federal felony since 1917.